Cycling Waimea Canyon, Kauai, Hawaii

 Ride through a mini canyon during our first 6.5 miles up the Kokee route.

-Cycling Waimea Canyon from Kokee Road and Hwy 550
+Cycling Waimea Canyon from Kokee Road and Highway 550.

-Some of the most spectacular views you will ever experience on a bike climb is from the top of the Waimea Canyon climb by bike - Waimea Canyon Lookout (mile 10.5), Pu’uhinahina Lookout (mile 13.8) and Pu’u O Kila Lookout (end of the climb - mile 19.2)
+Some of the most spectacular views you will ever experience on a bike climb are from the top of the Waimea Canyon climb by bike, including Waimea Canyon Lookout (mile 10.5), Pu’uhinahina Lookout (mile 13.8), and Pu’u O Kila Lookout (end of the climb - mile 19.2).

 Waimea Canyon Lookout - 10.5 miles up the Kokee route.

 And the #1 reason to cycle Waimea Canyon